TosbackCgusBridge-Bot/CGUs-versions/Edmunds/Privacy Policy.md

 We gather certain types of information about the visitors to the Edmunds Automotive Network, and we believe our visitors should fully understand how we obtain and use that information.
-The Edmunds Automotive Network consists of Edmunds.com, any other Web site that we identify as a part of the Edmunds Automotive Network, the mobile versions of our Web Sites, and any apps that we offer (for example, apps available through iTunes and on Facebook).
+The Edmunds Automotive Network consists of Edmunds.com, any other Web site that we identify as a part of the Edmunds Automotive Network, the mobile versions of our Web Sites, and any apps that we offer (for example, apps available through iTunes and on Facebook), content from our Web site that we offer for display on third-party web sites or apps, and the Edmunds Live Advice Line.

 This Privacy Statement discloses what information we gather on our Web sites and how we use it.
 (Accordingly, this Privacy Statement is not applicable to information that we obtain through any other business activities.)